 Psychological symptoms should be specifically enquired about.
 In situations where more detailed screening or assessment of severity is required, a standardised tool (GAD-7 or Brewin Trauma Screening Questionnaire) should be used, but this may not be necessary in all cases.
 If there are distressing psychological symptoms and follow up with DCC is not already in place, a referral to the psychological support pathway should be arranged (TBC).

-If there is persisting fatigue or breathlessness, a referral to the pulmonary rehabilitation pathway should be arranged (TBC).
+If there is persisting fatigue or breathlessness, a referral to the post-Covid rehabilitation pathway should be arranged (TBC).

 The content the telephone review should cover is outlined in table 2: